- Experience the magic of tango in Buenos Aires

 After completing a wonderful adventure in Argentina's deep south, you will be transferred to the El Calafate airport for your flight back to Buenos Aires.

-Upon arrival in Buenos Aires, a private car driver will take you to the hotel again where you'll have the rest of the day to sightsee, perhaps taking advantage of anything you may have missed at the beginning of the trip.
+Upon arrival in Buenos Aires, a private car driver will take you to the hotel again where you'll have the rest of the day to sightsee and souvenir shop.
+Enjoy your final evening in the city and spend time at your leisure.

 Day 11: Goodbye Buenos Aires!

 Enjoy your last hours in the cosmopolitan capital of Buenos Aires.
-At the scheduled time, your driver will pick you up and transfer you by private car to Ezeiza International Airport, where you'll catch your return flight home.
+When it's time, your driver will pick you up and take you to Ezeiza International Airport, where you'll catch your return flight home.